jimbit-io/jimbit-io/README.md

 Welcome to my GitHub repositories! 🥸

 - 👋 Howdy, I’m @jimbit-io, or just call me Jim.
-- 👀 I’m interested in network A8n & V12n ;)
+- 👀 I’m interested in network A8n.
+Especially PowerShell, Python and Terraform.
-- 🌱 I’m currently learning CCNP Automation, PowerShell and Azure.
+- 🌱 I’m currently studying for CCNP Automation and CCNP Security.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/jvameyde)

 <!---